bignerdmonster/snakECE160/README.md

 ## Team Member Contributions
 "List each teammate and the module or feature they owned so grading aligns with individual presentations."
 - **Felix (bignerdmonster/flexi b):** Core snake logic, overall game loop integration, and GameObject manager.
-- **Alan (ToastPixel):** Visual polish (background swaps, neon aesthetic), quick-time event implementation, and QTE/milestone tuning.
+- **Alan (ToastPixel):** Progression system, quick-time/popup/apple event implementation, and QTE/milestone tuning.
-- **Achilles (akj7-debug):** Bug fixes, testing assists, and supporting tweaks to controls or timers.
+- **Achilles (akj7-debug):** Menu&MenuSystems, media sourcing and texturing inspiriation, and supporting tweaks to controls or timers.

 ## Troubleshooting
 - If fonts/audio fail to load, confirm working directory is the repository root so relative paths to `images/` and `media/` resolve correctly.